mtwatso2-eng/countess-app/paper/paper.md

 # Design and usage

-The Countess app is built on two main components: a Shiny user interface (UI), and a backend image analysis algorithm.
+The Countess app is built on two main components: a Shiny (Chang et al., 2024) user interface (UI), and a backend image analysis algorithm.
 The Shiny user interface consists of a button to select a local directory containing nematode counting slide images, an output that displays uploaded images with egg countours drawn on them they are being counted, and a button to download a .csv file of counts.
 The UI is designed to require minimal resources while remaining scalable to an arbitrary number of images, as it only loads one image to memory at a time and avoids app timeouts as long as counts are being performed.
 The method to collect counting slide images using Chalex counting slides (Chalex, LLC, Park City, UT), along with the image analysis algorithm that the app uses to detect, classify, and count nematode eggs, are described in (Fraher et al., 2024).
 The imaging method is also summarized in the app.
 The web app takes a folder of counting slide images as input, runs an image analysis method on the input images, and returns a downloadable data frame of nematode counts corresponding to each image as output.
-The image analysis method is an updated version of the algorithm described in Fraher et al., 2024, which consists of the following steps: counting frame detection, egg-like object segmentation via thresholding, egg classification via a trained convolutional neural network, and counting.
+The image analysis method is an updated version of the algorithm described in Fraher et al., 2024, which consists of the following steps: counting frame detection, egg-like object segmentation via thresholding implemented using OpenCV (Bradski 2000), egg classification via a convolutional neural network implemented in Pytorch (Paszke et al., 2019), and counting.
 The trained convolutional neural network is improved over the model described in Fraher et al., 2024 through the use of a larger training set of ~7000 segmentations vs the original ~3000 segmentations.
 We tested the web app on a dataset of ~1000 _Meloidogyne javanica_ slide images and obtained an egg count accuracy with R² = 0.984.

 # Acknowledgements